swethapushpavel/swetha/README.md

 ROLE : Github management, Developer.
 DURATION : 30 hours.

-JourneyEase (https://github.com/swethapushpavel/Consultancy-Project) – he project is for the customers to book the vehicles on onlineplatform as per their comfort needed.
+- JourneyEase (https://github.com/swethapushpavel/Consultancy-Project) – The project is for the customers to book the vehicles on online platform as per their comfort needed.
 TECHNOLOGIES : Bootstrap, Node js and MongoDB.
 ROLE : Full Stack Developer.
-DURATION : 1 month.
+DURATION : 1 month

 ---

 ## 📬 Contact